Zypperman/xiandan/Organised/05 CS Practical/Software/Git and Github/Git and Github Basics.md

 ## Best practices

-- make atomic commits &#8212; each commit should be a checkpoint for  each single feature or task in your project.
-This makes reverting easy since you won't
+Make atomic commits &#8212; each commit should be a checkpoint for  each single feature or task in your project.
+This makes reverting features easy since they won't conflict with each other.
--

-### commit message conventions
+### cCmmit message conventions

-structure them with:
+structure your commits (within 72 characters) with:

 ```txt
 <type>[optional scope]: <description>